NREL’s PVWattsTM calculator determines the energy production and cost savings of grid-connected photovoltaic (PV) energy systems throughout the world.

-The PVWatts calculator was developed by NREL’s Electricity, Resources, and Building Systems Integration Center.
+Finally, the PVWatts calculator was developed by NREL.
+Sorry!
+For I mean National Renewable Energy Laboratory (NREL).
+Then they have a division called: Electricity, Resources, and Building Systems Integration Center.